Infomaniak/kopf-forger/README.md

 ```
 To apply this CRD will trigger the creation of the **example-config**
 ConfigMap in each namespace listed in **spec.targetNamespaces**.
 Additions,
-deletions and updates of the **spec.targetNamespaces** **spec.
-originalResources** fields will be reflected on dependent resources in each
+deletions and updates of the **spec.originalResources** fields will be reflected in each target namespace.
-target namespace.
 You can give it a try using the [example.yaml](example.yaml) file.

 ## Dev (python 3.8)